Services Offered - Cline & Casillas Attorneys at Law

 We will organize these documents into trial notebooks.
 We will present these documents and reports to the Arbitrator at the hearing.
 We will help you identify and present testimony of witnesses who will support your position on arbitration issues.
-We will also use our proprietary interest arbitration materials and Master Brief to prepare and file any post-hearing briefs to support your argument.
+We will also use our proprietary interest arbitration materials and Master Brief bank to prepare and file any post-hearing briefs to support your argument.

 Cline and Casillas provides clients with advice regarding contract interpretation, including the evaluation of potential grievances, and submits opinion letters detailing our evaluations on each issue.
 We send emails, draft letters, and make telephone calls whenever needed in order to assist in the contract enforcement process.

 In the event grievances are unresolved and are to be submitted to arbitration, we prepare and present your case.
 We use our proprietary brief bank and research libraries combined with our extensive experience to submit the best possible legal brief on your behalf.